Are Your Brand’s Social Media Accounts Secure? How Sprinklr Can Help

 Brands can limit account access to specific time frames — which is useful for employees covering for colleagues while they’re on vacation, or for interns who will be moving on in a few months.
 It’s also ideal for third parties, such as agencies that post on behalf of brands during a campaign.
 Account and posting access levels can be updated on the fly by the brand to keep up with changing needs.

-With Sprinklr Secure Access built right into our Social Engagement & Sales publishing product, brands can leverage full social media and messaging channel functionality, regardless of any API limitation, without risking account security and brand integrity.
+With Sprinklr Secure Access built right into our Sprinklr Social publishing product, brands can leverage full social media and messaging channel functionality, regardless of any API limitation, without risking account security and brand integrity.
 By granting access to social media accounts without sharing usernames or passwords, teams have an added level of governance to ensure that only designated community managers are able to post approved updates at any given time.
 The feature is available to all Sprinklr users and can be set up with the help of a brand’s dedicated Success Manager.

 See what you’ve been missing